espressif/arduino-esp32/docs/en/tutorials/partition_table.rst

     The offset defines the partition start address.
 The offset is defined by the sum of the offset and the size of the earlier partition.

 .. note::
-    Offset must be multiple of 4kB (0x1000) and for app partitions it must be aligned by 64kB (0x10000).
+    Offset must be multiple of 4 kB (0x1000) and for app partitions it must be aligned by 64 kB (0x10000).
     If left blank, the offset will be automatically calculated based on the end of the previous partition, including any necessary alignment, however, the offset for the first partition must be always set as **0x9000** and for the first application partition **0x10000**.

 5. **Size**